rashmirrajashekara/docs/product-guides/Foundational & Workload Security.md

-10  Scalability and Sizing
+Scalability and Sizing
 ======================

-10.1  Configuration Maximums
+Configuration Maximums
 ----------------------

-### 10.1.1  Registered Hosts
+### Registered Hosts

-The Intel® SecL Verification Service can support a maximum of 2000 registered hosts with a single Verification Service instance with default settings.
+The Intel® SecL Verification Service can support a maximum of 2000 registered hosts with a single Verification Service instance with default settings and the specified minimum required hardware.

+The Verification Service can support up to 100,000 registered hosts, but will require a minimum of 16 vCPUs and 16GB RAM.
+The service is primarily CPU-limited.

-### 10.1.2  HDD Space
+### HDD Space

 The HDD space recommendations below represent expected log and database growth using default settings.
 Altering the database or log rotation